-Table 3-1 shows how the number of wavelengths per element (first column) and the resulting number of degrees of freedom (second column) affect the memory usage in (measured in MB, third column) and the time needed to solve for each frequency (fourth column).
+Table 3-1 shows how the number of wavelengths per element (first column) and the resulting number of degrees of freedom (second column) affect the memory usage (third column) and the time needed to solve for each frequency (fourth column).
 The fifth column indicates the line style used in Figure 3-9.
-The numbers were measured while solving for 11 frequencies on a workstation equipped with a 2.66 MHz dual-core Intel Xeon processor and 2 GB of RAM running Linux.
+The numbers were measured